telerik/kendo-draggable/README.md

 });
 ```

-Since the draggable object persists a reference to the element, it should be destroyed if the element is removed.
+Since the draggable object persists a reference to the element, it should be destroyed when/if the corresponding element is removed from the document.

 ```javascript
 draggable.destroy();
 ```

-Features:
+## Features

-- Support mouse events
+- mouse events support
-- Support touch events
+- touch events support
 - Handle multiple touches.
 Rather, don't get confused by them.

+## What's next
-- Pointer events support (or, no, not yet?)
+- Pointer events support, necessary for the Windows Phone platform.

 ### Dragging on iOS/Android

-Handling the drag sequence on a mobile devices may require disabling of the touch based scrolling.
+Handling the drag sequence on mobile devices may require disabling of the touch based scrolling.
-The draggable will not do that - the recommended means to handle it is via [`touch-action`](https://developer.mozilla.org/en-US/docs/Web/CSS/touch-action).
-Most likely, you will need `touch-action:pan-y` or `touch-action:pan-x`.
+The draggable will not do that out of the box.
+The recommended way to handle this is by setting a [`touch-action`](https://developer.mozilla.org/en-US/docs/Web/CSS/touch-action) CSS property.
+Depending on the type of drags handled, you may need `touch-action: none`, `touch-action: pan-y` or `touch-action: pan-x`.

-However, the above won't work for iOS, as limited support for the touch action is available in iOS 9.3, which just got released.
+**Notice**: `touch-action` does not work for iOS (yet).
+Limited support should be available in iOS 9.3, which just got released.
+However, `pan-x` and `pan-y` don't work.

-The simplest means to disable the scrolling is by preventing the `touchstart` event:
+The simplest means to disable the scrolling in iOS is by preventing the `touchstart` event:

 ```html
     <div ontouchstart="return false">